yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/lite-sdk-ios/lite-checkout-ios.md

 ## Complementary Features

-Yuno iOS SDK provides additional services and configurations you can use to improve customers' experience.
-Use the [SDK Customizations](https://docs.y.uno/docs/sdk-customizations-ios) to change the SDK appearance to match your brand or to configure the loader.
+The Yuno iOS SDK provides additional features to enhance the customer experience.
+Use [SDK Customizations](https://docs.y.uno/docs/sdk-customizations-ios) to match your brand appearance or configure the loader.

 * [Loader](https://docs.y.uno/docs/loader-1): Control the use of the loader.
 * **Save card for future payments**: In addition, you can display a checkbox for save or enroll cards using `cardSaveEnable: true`.
 Below, you can find examples of the checkbox for both card form renders.